SnowSunshine-gqp/UKB_PWAS/README.md

 # UKB_PWAS
-Code utilized in the paper "The brain structure, immunometabolic and genetic mechanisms underlying the association between lifestyle and depression"
+Code utilized in the paper "Modifiable Traits and Genetic Mechanisms Underlying Brain Atrophy in Mid-to-Older Adults: A Population-Based Study in the UK Boibank"